naseriansuzie/rspgame/README.md

 $ npm(yarn) start
 ```

-- note that this was ejected for mobx decorator use
+- Please note that this project was ejected from CRA for mobx decorator use